mtp1032/WoWThreads/README.md

 GitHub: https://github.com/mtp1032/WoWThreads

 DESCRIPTION:
-LibThreads (code name Talon) is an API used to incorporate asynchronous, non-preemptive multithreading into WoW Addons.
+WoWThreads (code name Talon) is an API used to incorporate asynchronous, non-preemptive multithreading into WoW Addons.
 Talon provides the major features you would expect such as thread creation, joining, signaling, delay, yield, and so forth.
 Here is a summary of some of the services that are available in this release.

 Threads - creation, yield, join, exit, thread:destroy, signal (set/get), state (active, suspended, terminated) Signals - SIG_NONE, SIG_RETURN, and SIG_WAKEUP.